piyushk1095/game/README.md

     Method

-    public GameResult playThreeRounds(Game game)
+    GameResult playGame(Game game)

-           The `playThreeRounds` method simulates a game of Rock-Paper-Scissors for three rounds based on the given `Game` object and keeps track of the game results using the `gameMap`, which is a `Map` where the key is the `gameId`, and the value is a `GameResult` object.
+           The `playGame` method simulates a game of Rock-Paper-Scissors for three rounds based on the given `Game` object and keeps track of the game results using the `gameMap`, which is a `Map` where the key is the `gameId`, and the value is a `GameResult` object.

         Here's a short explanation of the method: